Ayush4441/font-monogram/README.md

-# 4x6 monochrome bitmap font for rendering
+# 6x9 "monogram" monochrome bitmap font for rendering

-A compact bitmap font, designed to be legible in small or large resolutions.
+Monogram is a compact bitmap font, designed to be legible in small or large resolutions.

 ## Showcase